letelescope/ascom-flat-panel/README.md

 3. Select the board.

-4. Click the "arrow" at the top left to compile and upload the firmware on the board.
+4. Click the "arrow" at the bottom to compile and upload the firmware on the board.

 The output should look something like: